manu9898/project-vueJs/README.md

 To start a development server and view your application in a browser during development, use the following command:

 4 - npm run serve

+Note: Please ensure that your project title does not contain any symbols or numbers.
+For example, "project-vueJs-main2" will not work, but "project-vueJs-main" will function properly.